| Never Fear Hecklers The best thing that can happen to an open-air meeting

 bless those who curse you, and to do good to those who

+hate you.
 Remember that you are not fighting against flesh and

 blood.
 Hecklers will stoop very low and be cutting and